Bunty9/ReactJs_Netflix/README.md

 # ReactJs Neflix Clone

-A Netflix clone built using React.
+A Basic Netflix FrontEnd clone built using React. only the HomePage.
 It fetches the data from TMDB (The Movie Database) API.
 It also displays the movie trailers which is fetched from Youtube.